jonespanikulam/Three-tier-web-app-in-AWS-with-VPC-ALB-EC2-RDS/README.md

 3 private subnet for db

+3 route table and associate with the subnets

 Internet Gateway for public connection

 3 NAT Gateways in the public subnet for the outgoin internet connection for private subnet